NDPC Becomes DPC 1994 – 2009

 1995 - 1997

 The name change opened membership to states outside the northeast.
-During Don George’s tenure from January1995 through December 1997, state membership grew from 15 states to 23, as states using DPC Guidelines could now become members.
+During Don George’s tenure from January 1995 through December 1997, state membership grew from 15 states to 23, as all states using the DPC Guidelines could now become members.
 The number of sustaining members grew from 86 to 111.The number of Guidelines also increased and in 1997 a fourth binder was added to the Complete Set and a third binder was added to the Farm and Plant Set.
 Distribution of Guidelines expanded outside the United States to Canada and several foreign countries.

 Don George provided excellent leadership to the Council during the crucial transition and expansion from a northeast Council to a national Council.
 He retired from DPC in December 1997.

 1998 - 2008

 A sincere thank you to Terry Musson whose experienced leadership brought increased levels of membership and participation to the DPC.
 Terry, who was formerly the FDA Senior Regional Milk Specialist of the Northeast Region, became Executive Vice President of the DPC January 1998 and the DPC office was moved to Keyport, NJ.
 Terry began the sale of Guidelines through the Internet and also began the electronic Guideline review process; both essential and relevant in the changing workplace and technology of the time.